Bodhinaut/django_projects/README.md

 * for this referencing to work we use **foreign keys and primary keys**

 * the unique ID in one table is the foreign key in another, later we iwll focus on one-to-one and many-to-many relationships

+---

+_INSERT MODEL EXAMPLES HERE LATER_

+---

+After everythins is set up we migrate the databases, sjango does the heavy lifting of creating SQL tables taht corresponds to the models we created,

+python manage.py migrate

+---

+then register changes to your app,

+python manage.py makemigrations _yourapp_

+we can then later on use the shell from the manage.py file to play around with the models, Djangos admin has so many useful features